 - a.
-HbA1c lab test - b.
-Checking for kidney disease - c.
-Annual dilated eye exam or retinal imaging, including one performed by an optometrist or ophthalmologist - d.
-Diabetes self-management programs - i.
-One diabetes assessment and training program after diagnosis - ii.
-Up to 3 hours per year of assessment and training following a change of condition, medication or treatment when provided by a program or provider with expertise in diabetes - f.
-Dietary or nutritional therapy (no cost sharing) - g.
+HbA1c lab test

+- b.
+Checking for kidney disease

+- c.
+Annual dilated eye exam or retinal imaging, including one performed by an optometrist or ophthalmologist

+- d.
+Diabetes self-management programs

+- One diabetes assessment and training program after diagnosis

+- ii.
+Up to 3 hours per year of assessment and training following a change of condition, medication or treatment when provided by a program or provider with expertise in diabetes

+- f.
+Dietary or nutritional

+- g.
 Routine foot care